CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

         - **User-level thread**
             - User-level threads are managed by user-space libraries rather than the operating system's kernel.
 The OS is unaware of the existence of these threads and sees them as a single process.
             - In case of a page fault, the whole process can be blocked.
+            - Applications with high context switching needs use user-level threads.
+                - Certain web servers or microservices.
+                - Applications that require extensive user interface responsiveness.
+            - Embedded Systems: Often found in embedded systems where resources are limited, and user-level thread management is more efficient.
         - **Kernel-level thread**
             - Kernel-level threads are managed directly by the operating system’s kernel.
 The kernel is fully aware of each thread and is responsible for scheduling and managing them.
+            - General-Purpose Operating Systems: Most modern operating systems, including Windows, Linux, and macOS, primarily use kernel-level threads because they provide true parallelism and efficient resource management.
+                - Desktop applications that perform multiple I/O operations and need responsiveness.
+                - Server applications that need to handle multiple client requests simultaneously.
+            - High-Performance Computing (HPC): Used in HPC environments where tasks can be parallelized across multiple cores or processors.
+            - Real-Time Systems: Applications requiring strict timing and scheduling guarantees, as the kernel can prioritize threads effectively.

 | Feature              | User-Level Threads (ULT)                  | Kernel-Level Threads (KLT)                 |
 |---------------------|-------------------------------------------|--------------------------------------------|